ytatiievskyi/api-client-common/README.md

 Each ApiModule consist of four basic components:
 - `store` - an object to store module state or data such as tokens, account data, etc.
-- `providers` - represents communication protocol: http, ws, rpc, graphql, etc.
+- `providers` - represents communication channels using protocols: http, ws, rpc, graphql, etc.
 - `strategies` - defines how to apply specific logic to providers (setup auth headers, add request params etc.).
 Uses hooks to bind to adapters in order to extract necessary data.
 - `adapters` - represents API of particular external service.
 Uses providers to communicate with them.